 One thing for sure – it will affect your sales results (in positive or negative way) quarter after quarter for a very long term.

 This is what SEO can do, but there is so much more to it.

 Paul at CTH, has owned an eCommerce gift shop website since early 2009.
 While learning the difficult art of SEO he quickly discovered on the job that product page title, description and meta tags were (still are) essential to find, attract and convert prospects.

 We have now helped dozens of ecommerce projects so we can actually talk about our practice.
-A successful ecommerce SEO strategy is built on testing, learning from experience and a user data-driven analysis.
+A successful ecommerce SEO strategy is built on business goals, research, content mapping, testing and/or learning from experience and a user data-driven analysis.
 Nothing else matters.

 The person in charge of content SEO should wear customer’s shoes and go for a behavioural tour.
 This is a good game to play, as you can actually perfect or build your daily checklists and get to know all of your visitors better than you would by just looking at Google ads results.

 A daily checklist should become a weekly one and so on.
 For example:

 - Customer service section – how to address any problems / issues